alexchantastic/figma-export/README.md

 - SSO authentication is not supported
 - Two-factor authentication is not supported
 - Rate limiting may occur as it is not clear if Figma will throttle based off of how many files you download (suggest using `WAIT_TIMEOUT`)
-- Projects with the same name in the same team are not supported
-- Files with the same name in the same project are not supported